jieter/django-tables2/README.rst

 - Add Travis CI support
 - Add support for Django 1.5
 - Add L10N control for columns #120 (no-op in < Django 1.3)
+- Drop Python 2.6.4 support in favour of Python 3.2 support
+- Non-queryset data ordering is different between Python 3 and 2.
+When comparing different types, their truth values are now compared before falling back to string representations of their type.

 v0.13.0
 -------